Free R&D Tax Credit Analysis

 - Application and platform design and testing

-- Coding, programming, testing (such as for functional, integration, or user interface purposes)
+- Coding, programming and testing (such as for functional, integration or user interface purposes)

 - Developmental cloud computing activities

-- New architectures, new algorithms, or new database management techniques
+- Creation of new architectures, algorithms or database management techniques

 - Software and hardware product development to further communication and interaction